ritwikraj1/tdsp/README.md

 ## Steps to implement 'Time dependent shortest path' algorithm in Python:
 1) To get the network database from OpenStreetMap on your system, first install pgRouting.
 Instructions on how to install pgRouting is given on this link: https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS22UbuntuPGSQL95Apt

+2) After that, create a role "user" and then create a database for this user.
+In this project, we consider the road network of Buffalo, US.
+Therefore, we'll name this database 'buffalo_routing'.
+Instructions to create the role and the database is given here: